 What concerns you the most about doing business in Raleigh over the next 5-10 years?

 Growth without public transportation and options for cleaner living.
-If we don’t get ahead of it, it becomes extremely hard to catch up to the growth.
+If we don’t get ahead of it, it becomes extremely hard to catch up to the growth. (this is the biggest issue everyone mentions on our podcast interviews!)

 Which local Raleigh entrepreneur inspires you to do better?